Gault Millau: Points system

-Gault Millau rates restaurants on a scale of 1 to 20, with 20 being the highest.
-Restaurants given below 10 points are rarely listed.
+Gault-Millau rates restaurants on a scale of 1 to 20, the French school grading system.
+From 14-20 corresponds to American A. Restaurants given below 10 points (fail) are rarely listed.
 The points are awarded based on the quality of the food, with comments about service, price or the atmosphere of the restaurant given separately.
-Based on this rating, high-ranking restaurants may display one to four toques.
+Based on this rating, high-ranking restaurants may display one to five toques.
 Gault Millau does not accept payment for listing restaurants.